K-Scorpio/scorpiosec/content/en/posts/HTB-IClean.md

 ![IClean database users table](/images/HTB-IClean/users-table.png)

-Using [crackstation](https://crackstation.net/) we get the user password which is `simple and clean`
+Using [crackstation](https://crackstation.net/) we get the user password which is `simple and clean`.

 ![password hash cracked](/images/HTB-IClean/hash-cracked.png)

 > The spaces are also part of the password.

-We use `consuela:simple and clean` to connect via SSH and retrieve the user flag `user.txt`
+With the credentials `consuela:simple and clean` we login via SSH and retrieve the user flag `user.txt`

 ![user flag](/images/HTB-IClean/user-flag.png)